 The period and ECTS credits (for seminar papers, exams) achieved at the host university are recognized under current regulations at the University of Fribourg (Unifr).

 The basic conditions for taking part in a mobility programme are:

 - You must have paid your registration fee and be enrolled at Unifr.
 You will be exempt from registration fees at your host university.

-- You must have obtained at least 60 ECTS credits at the start of your mobility placement and fulfil the conditions of your faculty.
+- You must have obtained at least 60 ECTS credits on BA level at the start of your mobility placement and fulfil the conditions of your faculty.

-- You must have the consent of your mobility coordinator/academic advisor.
+- You must have the consent of your mobility coordinator or academic advisor.

 - You must have sufficient language skills.
 Please refer to the terms of the host universities.